Art-Sells/Arells/Build-Notes.md

 - - if null, emailUnConfirmed(true){}, emailConfirmed(false){};
 - - if true, opposite
 - Send Confirmation (Link) look into Hosted UI in AWS Copgnito for custom UI interface Emails, etc..
+- FA[Fee Arbitration] (Optional MASS integration if swaping fees exceed a certain amount) [cVact (based on cpVact if cVactDa is = 0.00 else doesn’t change until threshold is met).]

 ### Last Resort
 - Create separate Wallet to handle where we get our 3% fee...